June-24/Anti-Cathepsin-Prediction/6. Results Analysis (reduced input)/understanding.md

 - **Hydrophobicity Descriptors (SlogP_VSA, SMR_VSA)** → Lipophilicity and steric effects
 - **Charge-Related Descriptors (PEOE_VSA)** → Partial charge distribution
 - **TPSA** → Polar surface area, drug permeability

-These descriptors are widely used in **cheminformatics, drug discovery, and QSAR modeling** to predict molecular behavior in different environments.
-Let me know if you need further clarification! 🚀